-KHCCP also is an umbrella program for other client assistance programs such as the Kentucky Health Insurance Continuation Program, Outpatient Health Care and Support Services and state support service programs.
-KHCCP receives federal funds and is a service-funding source of last resort.
+KHCCP also is an umbrella program for other client assistance programs such as the Kentucky Health Insurance Continuation Program, Outpatient Health Care and Support Services KHCCP receives federal funds and is a service-funding source of last resort.
 Financial assistance is not guaranteed.
 Funding is limited and services may be terminated without cause.
 Services in each region may vary depending on funding.
-Continuation of all programs is contingent upon availability of state and federal funding.
+Continuation of all programming is contingent upon availability of state and federal funding.

 - To optimize client self-care capabilities by supporting self-sufficiency.

 - To identify and facilitate coordination between clients' informal support systems (family, friends, care giver, group sponsor, psychotherapist, etc.) and available formal support systems.

-- To help clients locate and access system of referrals to medical care, housing, ling, Medicaid, Social Security Disability, transportation and legal services.
+- To help clients locate and access system of referrals to medical care, housing, linguistics, Medicaid, Social Security Disability, transportation and legal services.